MHA Online Classroom FAQs

 A: Information, instructional materials, and assignments will be accessed through the MHA Online Classroom.
 Teachers will post a week-at-a-glance, which details assignments and provides any special instructions.
-Materials will be posted by the end of the day Tuesday, March 17 for assignments to be completed through Friday, March 20.
-Moving forward, the week-at-a-glance will be posted on Fridays for the following week (March 20 for the week of March 23-27 and March 27 for the week of March 30-April 3).
+The week-at-a-glance will be posted on Saturdays for the following week.

 Q: Will printed materials be provided?

 A: Teachers will make academic materials available on the MHA Online Classroom.
 Students can interact with the online materials.
 Assignments will be designed to minimize the need for printing.
-Please refer to the email sent out requesting your need for printed materials.
-These materials can be picked up in St. Andrew’s (lunchroom) on Fridays, 12-6 p.m.
-Parents may call the MHA office during regular office hours if their needs change in regards to printed materials.
+Planning for packet pick up after Spring Break is underway.

-Q: How and when do I return my child’s assignments?
+Q: How do I return my child’s assignments?